willis240/willis240.github.io/README.md

 - Uploaded the photos of the test site to the Maintenance Photos folder
 - Followed a [guide on setting up RSA keys](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) for SSH up to the point where I need to access the server
 - Updated Dayne's Solar Test Site debug doc with information about my first weekly maintenance
+- Researched ways to monitor if a port is functioning properly

 ## About Me